tripsnek/tmf/doc/DualPackageSupport.md

 Rather than forcing users to choose between formats or use different import syntax, this package automatically serves the correct format based on how it's imported.

+For example, the motivating context for dual build for this package was the implementation of an npm monorepo with a Node Server and Angular client (see tmf-examples on github).
+If we packaged for ESM, the node server could not resolve imports, and fixing it would have required altering imports inside TMF itself.

 ### TypeScript Configuration Architecture

 The build system uses six specialized TypeScript configuration files, each serving a specific purpose: